How to enable debug mode in WordPress?

 Sample warning displayed in WordPress debug mode

 Deprecated functions and hooks used by WordPress or third-party plugins will also be shown in debug mode.
-These have not yet been deleted from the source code, but will be in the near future.
+They are, to put it simply, functions that are about to be removed from the source code of either a WordPress theme or plugin.
 Deprecation notices are typically accompanied with a recommendation for a new function to be used in its place.

 Accordingly, even if your website does operate to some level, it is still best not to disregard the warnings that are given for security and bug prevention reasons.